BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 It even found a Reddit post I had made the day before that got some traction.
 I've included [the response as a PDF](/documents/ChatGPT-Response.pdf).

 The problem isn't that I can promote my blog much faster, in the end it would just be some internet spam.
-The real problem is what happens when much larger actors run the same playbook continuously, across every platform, with budgets, infrastructure, and patience.
-At that point, "the conversation" isn't a conversation.
-It's a scripted environment optimized to move you.
+The real problem is that bigger actors with worse intentions can apply this approach on a much larger scale.
+Digital spaces for social interactions are becoming a scripted environment, optimized to move you.